kyma-project/community/docs/kyma-release-notes/2023-06-26-release-notes-2.15.1.md

 ## Telemetry
-- A bug got fixed which prevents a log explosion problem with fluenbit (https://github.com/kyma-project/kyma/issues/17611).
+We made the necessary changes to [prevent the log explosion problem with Fluen Bit](https://github.com/kyma-project/kyma/issues/17611).

 ## Service Mesh